Wednesday, April 22, 2026

 For a charger for a separate battery used for Electronics, you might want to consider their 20A Aluminum Shell LiFePO4 Battery Charger.
 (See Link).
 It’s small and easy to use, and is on sale for $109.99 during this special.

-The most significant battery development WattCycle has made is the Dual Use 100Ah battery.
+The most significant battery development WattCycle has made is the Dual Purpose 100Ah battery.
 It can be used for both cranking and trolling.
 This is the battery that can be used even in very cold weather, as it is heated.
 This battery also provides 1200 CCA for today’s outboard.
 (Important note, make sure your outboard charges Lithium LiFePO4 batteries.
 Most late model outboards do, however, many older outboards do not.
 So it’s very important to know whether your outboard will charge these.
 Best to check with your local boat dealer to make sure your outboard will charge Lithium LiFePO4 batteries.)

 This is the best pricing of 2025, and everyone should take a close look at these while this 10-day sale is going on.
 This sale has the best pricing of any bundle like this available today!
 Remember, you save an additional 6% when you do these types of bundles!
+GET THE BUNDLE DEAL

 Why Lithium LiFePO4 batteries?